k-haynie/py-flash/README.md

 # py-flash
 This is a personal project, an attempt to create a simple flahscards app in Python.
-I received direction (and more code than I wanted) from Stack Overflow; the project is on hold for now.
+As of March 2021, I just revamped the project; this is version 1.0